Srira8/ML-model-on-Amazon-SageMaker/README.md

 Project Title: Adult Income Prediction with SageMaker XGBoost

-This project demonstrates a complete machine learning workflow to predict whether an individual's income exceeds $50,000 based on census data.
+This project demonstrates a comprehensive machine learning workflow for predicting whether an individual's income exceeds $50,000, based on census data.
 The solution uses Amazon SageMaker for scalable, cloud-based model training and deployment, with XGBoost as the core algorithm.

 Workflow Overview
 Data Preparation: The Adult Census Income dataset is loaded, cleaned, and split into training, validation, and test sets.